 A majority of affected individuals who have presented with type 1 hypersensitivity reactions have primarily shown signs of dyspnea, urticaria, and hypotension.
 Other common symptoms included chest or back pain, excess perspiration or sweating, and pruritus.

-Oral pre-medication with dexamethasone given orally at 12 and 6 hours before infusion of paclitaxel has been shown to significantly reduce the incidence of paclitaxel-induced hypersensitivity reactions.
-In addition, patients suffering from major hypersensitivity reactions rechallenged with paclitaxel after receiving high doses of corticosteroids have been free of recurrences, although universal success of this approach has not been demonstrated.
+Oral premedication with dexamethasone given orally at 12 and 6 hours before infusion of paclitaxel has been shown to significantly reduce the incidence of paclitaxel-induced hypersensitivity reactions.
+In addition, patients suffering from major hypersensitivity reactions rechallenged with paclitaxel after receiving high doses of corticosteroids have been free of recurrences, although the universal success of this approach has not been demonstrated.

 There is a common occurrence of transient myalgia (muscle pain), usually observed two to five days after therapy at doses above 170 mg per square meter.
-Insidious myopathy has been observed with high doses of paclitaxel, often in combination with aforementioned cisplatin.
+Insidious myopathy has been observed with high doses of paclitaxel, often in combination with the aforementioned cisplatin.

 Other common side-effects

 One of the principal toxic effects of paclitaxel is non-cumulative neutropenia, which is an abnormally low count of neutrophils, suggesting that immature hematopoietic cells are not irreversibly damaged.
 The drug can also reduce the number of erythrocytes, resulting in anemia, as well as thrombocytes, which can result in bruising and bleeding.